 Whether your long-term goals involve a number of companies you will work with yearly or the number of original pieces of authoritative content created doesn’t really matter.
 What matters is that your goal is relevant to you personally and that it represents something you love doing.
 With passion, results come naturally, and companies will start noticing your efforts more and more.

 Your development is what separates you from the competition.
 Even if someone is more experienced and well-connected than you are, you can still come out on top if you are smart.
 Both personal and professional development plays a huge role in becoming a content authority.

 Every seminar, podcast, and meeting you attend will add up to your experience as a content creator.
 Do some research and find the activities that might be interesting to you.
 John Booth, a marketing analyst at Online Writers Rating stated the following: “It is important and essential for a brand to establish itself as an expert in their said field – this is the only way to grow and expand.”

-Anything that covers the topics of your niche will allow you the insight and expertise to talk about it for a client tomorrow.
-While strict work still plays a huge role in establishing content authority, any side activity relevant to the overall goal adds up in the end.
+Anything that covers the topics of your niche will allow you the insight and expertise to talk about it to a client tomorrow.
+While strict work still plays a huge role in building content authority, any side activity relevant to the overall goal adds up in the end.

 Offer Services Cheaply – At First

 The best way to fight your way through the ranks of content authority brands in your niche is to start small.
 Offer your services to reputable companies and websites for cheap or pro bono (free of charge).
 While this may seem ludicrous at first, it does make sense in the bigger picture.

 Explain your reasoning and tell them that you plan on growing, expanding and building your reputation as a provider of quality content in the next several years.
 Tell them that you are prepared to work for lower rates in exchange for advice, feedback, word of mouth and other benefits.